product-science/docs/docs/ios/bazel.md

 ## 1. Copy `productscience.yaml` to your project's workspace directory

+_NOTE: Skip this step if your build environment does not allow network access.
+PS will share detailed instructions directly with your team._

 Product Science will provide you with a `productscience.yaml` file that contains your credentials and configuration details.

 !!! info